bootchk/solarRadioFirefly/readme.md

 Libraries
 -

-Depends on libraries : (built for the architecture Arm M0 or M4, with suffix 51 or 52
+Depends on libraries :

     - sleepSyncAgent
     - radioSoC
     - embeddedMath
     - nRF5x

+Libraries are built in versions for the architecture Arm M0 or M4, with suffix 51 or 52.
+Only nRF5x is intended to be specific to brand of radio chip (Nordic.)
 All are specified in the Eclipse build configuration with paths to your local copy.
 Order of linking is important